marcouderzo/CSDemoParser/Worklog.md

 **Crouching**

 As of right now, we haven't found any events regarding crouching in the demo descriptors.
-What we have found, instead, is that m_vecViewOffset[2] is logged just once in all our tests, but it pops up a bunch of times in the crouch test demo.
-It turned out that m_vecViewOffset is the position of the eyes from vecOrigin.
+What we have found, instead, is that `m_vecViewOffset[2]` is logged just once in all our tests, but it pops up a bunch of times in the crouch test demo.
+It turned out that `m_vecViewOffset` is the position of the eyes from `vecOrigin`.

 ```
 Field: 14, m_vecViewOffset[2] = 64.062561